mavericzz/german-horse-racing/README.md

 The project involves the following key steps:

 1. **Data Acquisition:** Web scraping is used to collect historical race results, horse details, jockey and trainer statistics, and betting odds from the official website of Deutscher Galopp e.V.
-(See the `data_acquisition` folder for details)
+(See the [`data_acquisition`](data_acquistion) folder for details)
 2. **Data Cleaning and Preprocessing:** The raw data is cleaned, transformed, and prepared for analysis.
-This includes handling missing values, filtering irrelevant races, and creating new features based on domain expertise and existing literature.
-(See the `data_cleaning` and `data_processing` folders)
+This also includes creating features based on domain expertise and existing literature, and handling missing values.
+(See the [`data_cleaning`](data_cleaning) and [`data_processing`](data_processing) folders)
 3. **Model Building:**  A conditional logistic regression model is trained on the processed data to predict the probability of each horse winning a race.
 4. **Model Evaluation & Betting Strategy:** The model's performance is evaluated on unseen data, and a simple betting strategy is implemented based on the model's predictions.
 The strategy's profitability is assessed through backtesting and statistical analysis.
-(See the `notebooks` folder for the main analysis)
+(See the [`notebooks`](notebooks) folder for steps 3 and 4)

 ## Key Features